rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

 ## Specifying default custom boot options

-cOS images and its derivatives, are expected to include a `/etc/cos/bootargs.cfg` file which provides the definition of the following
+Elemental images and its derivatives, are expected to include a `/etc/cos/bootargs.cfg` file which provides the definition of the following
 variables: